 We now come to our second application of what we have learned about radiative transfer: absorption spectroscopy.
-Before the advent of radio telescopes this was our our only source of knowledge about interstellar gas, and it is still our primary means of studying the ISM and IGM in the high redshift universe, where radio observations are very difficult.
+Before the advent of radio telescopes this was our our only source of knowledge about interstellar gas, and it is still our primary means of studying the ISM and IGM in very diffuse or distant environments where the surface brightness of emission is too low to detect.
 Absorption spectroscopy has the disadvantage that it relies on serendipity - we can only observe things that happen to have a bright background source for which we can obtain a spectrum.
-When that is the case, however, absorption spectroscopy provides the most sensitive measurements available for studying the ISM and IGM.
+When that is the case, however, absorption spectroscopy provides some of the most sensitive measurements available for studying the ISM and IGM.